ChiangMaiUnversityPhDResearchGroup/MyPhDResearchOfCMU/Homework/index.md

 From August

-1. Write a research proposal
+1. TODO: Write a research proposal
    PPT:

-2. Write a abstract of your paper template
+2. TODO: Write a abstract of your paper template
-3. Daily literature review example template
+3. TODO: Daily literature review example template
-4. A defense simulation ppt
-   a ppt template
+4. TODO: A defense simulation ppt a ppt template